Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: The Sub-Game Perfect Nash Equilibrium

-\begin{remark} Note that when at least one of $t_N$ and $t_{NoN}$ is large, then the effect of $\tilde{q}_p$ can be ignored.
-Thus, this scenario can be considered to be similar to the case that both ISPs are neutral, i.e. the benchmark case.
-Later, in Theorem~\ref{lemma:NEz=0}, we prove that a unique SPNE exists in this case, and it is similar to the NE strategies characterized in Theorem~\ref{theorem:bigt} with $\tilde{q}_p=\tilde{q}_f$. \end{remark}
+\begin{remark} If either $t_N$ or $t_{NoN}$ is large, then $q_N, q_{NoN}$ have negligible effect in EU subscription, by \eqref{equation:CP_2}.
+Thus, this scenario resembles that when both ISPs are neutral, i.e. the benchmark case, in which the unique SPNE access fees are as in Theorem~\ref{theorem:bigt} with $\tilde{q}_p=\tilde{q}_f$ (from Theorem~\ref{lemma:NEz=0}). \end{remark}